lbocken/resume/README.md

 ## Projects
-triki.com : Triangular combinatorial metrics for machine learning and automated reasoning in Wikipedia buter.com : An artificial contradictor chatbot for augmented reasoning miti.com : Machine translation and generation of english questions in SPARQL queries for Wikidata and Wikipedia recoft.com : A recommender system of software resources from texts financer.com : Financial analyses from open data and texts (sentiment analysis, knowledge extraction, classification)} oldnews.com : Modeling, clustering, classification, ranking and interpretation of historical events en.wikipedia.com : The best informations for Business in English Wikipedia en.wikipedia.ca, en.wikipedia.eu : Structured informations for geographical region in English Wikipedia en.wikipedia.eu : Structured informations about Europe and europeans from English Wikipedia
+triki.com : Triangular combinatorial metrics for machine learning and automated reasoning in Wikipedia

+buter.com : An artificial contradictor chatbot for augmented reasoning

+miti.com : Machine translation and generation of english questions in SPARQL queries for Wikidata and Wikipedia

+recoft.com : A recommender system of software resources from texts

+financer.com : Financial analyses from open data and texts (sentiment analysis, knowledge extraction, classification)

+oldnews.com : Modeling, clustering, classification, ranking and interpretation of historical events

+en.wikipedia.com : The best informations for Business in English Wikipedia

+en.wikipedia.ca, en.wikipedia.eu : Structured informations for geographical region in English Wikipedia

+en.wikipedia.eu : Structured informations about Europe and europeans from English Wikipedia